pfloos/QUESTDB/README.md

   Regularly improved with new high-level calculations and critical assessments.

 - **📂 Easy-to-Use Format:**
-  Organized `.xls` spreadsheets for simple extraction and analysis.
+  Organized `.xlsx` spreadsheets and `.json` files for simple extraction and analysis.

 ---

 ## 🧪 Why Use QUESTDB?

 QUESTDB supports researchers to:
-- **Benchmark** DFT, wavefunction-based, and emerging excited-state methods.
+- **Benchmark** TD-DFT, wavefunction-based, and emerging excited-state methods.
 - **Guide** the development of new computational models.
 - **Facilitate** interpretation of experimental spectra and photochemistry.